header-logo

 Optimizing element loading order

 Elements on your site load in a specific order based on their type and size.
-Understanding this order helps you prioritize what appears first and ensure a seamless experience.
+Understanding this order helps you prioritize what appears first and ensures a seamless experience.

-• Static Elements: These include text and basic shapes that load the fastest.
-Add these to your above-the-fold section to ensure quick visibility.
+• Static elements: These include text and basic shapes that load the fastest.
+Add these above the fold to ensure quick visibility.

 Tip: